-Croagh Patrick is a 2,507-foot (764-metre) mountain located in County Mayo.
+Croagh Patrick is a 2,507-foot (764-metre) mountain located in County Mayo and is one of the most difficult hikes in Ireland.
 Not far from Westport’s charming township, the Croagh Patrick walk is a significant stop on the tourist trail.

 However, its cultural importance dates back thousands of years to when Christian pilgrims would endure the Croagh Patrick hike barefoot as an act of penance.

 For those of you keen to take on Ireland’s most religiously-significant mountain trail, this is all you need to know.

 Basic overview – all you need to know

 - Route: Croagh Patrick Pilgrim Path

 - Distance: 7 km (4.34 mi)